Lauren-Stumpf/Lauren-Stumpf/README.md

 I am studying MSc Advanced Computing at Imperial College and will graduate in 2023.
 ## Modules:
-  > Mathematics for Machine Learning
+  > Mathematics for Machine Learning //
-  > Reinforcement Learning
+  > Reinforcement Learning \\
-  > Introduction for Machine Learning
+  > Introduction for Machine Learning \n
   > Computer Vision
   > Scheduling and Resource Allocation